bit-bots/bitbots_main/bitbots_misc/bitbots_extrinsic_calibration/README.md

-# How to extrinsic Calibration
+# How to extrinsic calibration
 In order to adjust the calibration of the visualization you can change offset_x, offset_y and offset_z which are all parameters for the roll, pitch and jaw respectively.

 1.)
 Start teamplayer.

 ```rl bitbots_bringup teamplayer.launch game_controller:=false behavior:=false```

 2.)
 Start robot remote control.

 ```rr bitbots_teleop teleop_keyboard.py```

 3.)
 Press key 1 for the look around head mode.

 4.)
 Start rviz2.
 ```rviz2```

 5.)
 Open config file in bitbots_misc > bitbots_extrinsic_calibration > config

 6.)
 Open rqt and navigate to Plugins > Configurations > Dynamic Reconfigure where you can configure the parameters.

 If you change the calibration first change all parameters to 0.